Skip to content

 Introduction

 Branching strategies define how code flows through the CD Model's 12 stages.
-While Trunk-Based Development establishes the core principles and branch types, this article provides detailed branching flows for the two primary implementation patterns:
+This article provides detailed branching flows for the two primary implementation patterns:

 • Release Approval (RA): Uses release branches for validation and approval before production